Avinashbbb/Rest_api/README.md

 This API is deploy on Microsoft Azure Services and create with ASP.NET Core 6

-You can test the end-point using the curl command on the terminal or in the browser.
+You can test the end-point using the curl command on the terminal or with Postman.

 ### Exemple: